Your Kansas City Divorce: The Basics

 Once your paperwork is filed, the court may issue temporary orders to preserve the current situation regarding marital property and child custody until the case is resolved.
 If you and your spouse have any minor children you may have to attend an educational class or mediation.
 If you and your spouse can settle the case, you can draft your own agreement and the court will generally accept it.
 If not, you may have to settle contested issues through mediation or a trial.
 Kansa City doesn’t have a waiting or “cooling off” period, so dissolution orders are final once they are signed by a judge or magistrate.

 The process of getting a divorce can be complicated, both legally and emotionally.
 The assistance of an experienced divorce lawyer can help make the process easier and help ensure the outcome is fair.
-Contact a local attorney for a free case evaluation to discuss your case.
+Protect your interests by contacting an experienced Missouri divorce attorney in the Kansas City area.

 Contact a qualified attorney.